Olivia Oprea

-Olivia Maria Oprea (born 19 March 1987), commonly known in Spain as Oli, is a Romanian professional footballer who plays as a centre-back and a defensive midfielder for Spanish Primera División club Villarreal CF and the Romania national team.
+Olivia Maria Oprea (born 19 March 1987), commonly known in Spain as Oli, is a Romanian professional footballer who plays as a centre-back and a defensive midfielder for Spanish Liga F club Alhama and the Romania national team.
 She has also played in Spain for Sporting Huelva and Sevilla FC, as well as in Greece's A Division for Amazones Dramas, and in the 2005-06 UEFA Women's Cup with Kazakhstan's Alma KTZh.
 In 2011–2012 she went back to Romania to represent Olimpia Cluj of the Liga I.

 She is a member of the Romanian national team.